AnushaYandra/PocketLoan-Techdome/README.md

 6. Version Control: Git, GitHub

 ## Important Note on Loading Time
-Please note that the app might take a minute to load if it hasn't been used for a while.
-So, when you're registering, please wait a bit for it to respond.
+Please note that the app may take a minute to load if it hasn't been used recently.
+When registering, kindly wait for a moment for the app to respond.
+Typically, servers on free tier plans go idle after around 30 minutes of inactivity, and it can take about 50 seconds to "wake" them up again.

 ## Live Link
 https://pocket-loan.vercel.app/